kinecosystem/kin-core-android-ethereum/README.md

 ### Requirements

-Node.js and NPM.
+Node.js and npm.
 You can install these using homebrew:

 ```bash
 $ brew install node